Alfresco/docs-alfresco/google-drive/3.1/config/index.md

     Next, use the Repository Administration Console to add your custom configuration.

-12. Open Alfresco Share, and click Admin Tools on the toolbar, then select **Repository Administration Console**.
+12. Open the Admin Console.

 13. In the Consoles section, click **Google Docs Console**.